virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 Ability to dynamically determine UI in JPS manifest is accessible via [*onBeforeInit*  *onBeforeInstall*](events/#onbeforeinit) events.

 ## Target Nodes
 Target Nodes is an optional method that allows to define environments suitable for JPS installation.
-This method is available only for the *update* installation type.
+This method is available only for the *update* installation type and applicable to *nodeType* only and not applicable to its *alias* (see carefully in [Supported Stacks](https://docs.cloudscripting.com/creating-manifest/selecting-containers/#supported-stacks) section).

 Filtering for *targetNodes* is performed by: